extemporelang/extemporelang.github.io/_docs/guides/note-level-music.md

 you can just start at this guide.
 The note-level approach to music generation will be very familiar to Impromptu users.

-If you want a deeper understanding of what's going on 'under the hood', see [making an instrument]({{site.baseurl}}{% link _docs/guides/making-an-instrument.md %}), although it's not necessary to understand any of that to make music in Extempore.

 ## Setting up an instrument {#setting-up-an-instrument}

 This is about the simplest program you can write in Extempore.
 It loads an